oroinc/documentation/backend/entities/entity-names.rst

 - string *public* *getName*(object *entity*[, string *format*, string *locale*])

-This method can be used to get a text representation of an entity formatted according to the format notation passed (e.g., "full", "short", etc.).
+You can use this method to get a text representation of an entity formatted according to the format notation passed (e.g., "full", "short", etc.).
 If the format is not specified, the default one is used.

-To format the text representation using a specific locale, the *locale* parameter may be passed.
+You can pass the *locale* parameter to format the text representation using a specific locale:

 - string *public* *getNameDQL*(string *className*, string *alias*[, string *format*, string *locale*])

-This method is useful for getting a DQL expression that can be used to get a text representation of the given type of entities formatted according to the format notation passed (e.g., "full", "short", etc.).
+This method helps get a DQL expression that can be used to get a text representation of the given type of entities formatted according to the format notation passed (e.g., "full", "short", etc.).
 If the format is not specified, the default one is used.

-To get a text representation using a specific locale, the *locale* parameter may be passed.
+You can pass the *locale* parameter to get a text representation using a specific locale.

 Example of usage: